 Hip hop is a style of street dance that developed from thehop-hop culture.
 This is a very powerful and energetic dance type that enables dancers to perform freely and add their personal artistic style.
 It is at the digression of the teacher to determine which class to enroll the individual student.

 Contemporary dance is a combination of ballet, jazz, lyrical, modern and other varieties of movement to create an extremely fluid style of dance.
 Students explore gravity, natural energy and feelings of their bodies coupled with their technical background to create movement that is often very personal.
 The readiness of the student will be determined by the teacher, and students must be enrolled in ballet, jazz, lyrical in order to enroll in this class.
 Recreation contemporary class is open without and pre-requisites.

-Musical theatre is a form of theatrical performance that combines songs, spoken dialogue, acting and dance.
+Musical theatre/Variety is a form of theatrical performance that combines songs, spoken dialogue, acting and dance.
 The story and emotional content of a musical – humor, pathos, love, anger – are communicated through words, music, movement and technical aspects of the entertainment as an integrated whole.

 CONDITIONING / PBT

 This class is a combination of strengthening and flexibility exercises that will assist dancers in their ability to perform advanced movements in many variety's of dance.
 In addition to this class we will be offering PBT (Pogressive Ballet Technique).
 PBT is an innovative program designed to train dancers in muscle memory to improve technique, flexibility and longevity in dance, while gaining a greater awareness of their muscles and how to use them properly to achieve their goals in ballet.